ThomasLvll/API-Central/README.md

 `context` is the scope on which the permission is assigned, and `right` is the type of permission.
 For example, `central:create-api` allows user to add an API within API Central.

+Both `context` and `right` can be replaced with the `*` wildcard, giving user a permission within all the contexts, and/or all the permissions within a context.

 <p align="right">(<a href="#top">back to top</a>)</p>